lene/DuplicateImages/README.md

   and only evaluating the other algorithms if `ahash` does not perform satisfactorily in your use case.

+### Actions for matching image pairs

+Use the `--on-equal` option to select what to do to pairs of equal images.
+- `delete-first`: deletes the first of the two files
+- `delete-second`: deletes the second of the two files
+- `delete-bigger`: deletes the file with the bigger size
+- `delete-smaller`: deletes the file with the smaller size
+- `eog`: launches the `eog` image viewer to compare the two files
+- `xv`: launches the `xv` image viewer to compare the two files
+- `print`: prints the two files
+- `none`: does nothing.
+The default action is `print`.

 ### Parallel execution

 Use the `--parallel` option to utilize all free cores on your system.
 There is also the